Wildcard SSL Certificate Vs. SAN Certificate – An In-Depth Comparison Guide

 Wildcard SSL Use Cases

-When establishing Browser Access applications, ZPA permits the use of wildcard certificates within a solutions market.
+When establishing browser access applications, ZPA permits using wildcard certificates within a solutions market.
 Within this specific application segment or across many application areas, you can utilize a wildcard certificate for many fully qualified domain names (FQDNs).

 You might design two application portions, for instance: